John Gutmann: Style

 Gutmann's main subject matter was the American way of life, especially the Jazz music scene.
 Gutmann is recognized for his unique "worm's-eye view" camera angle.

 He enjoyed taking photos of ordinary things and making them seem special.
 Kenneth Baker, art critic for the San Francisco Chronicle, wrote in 1997 that Gutmann was "an emissary of European modernism" who "brought a distinct angle of vision to the American scene" and his images demonstrated his "excitement of his witness to the [Depression-era] times".
 David Bonetti, art critic for the San Francisco Examiner, called Gutmann's output from the 1930s "his best–when, a young Jewish refugee, he experienced America as a bemused stranger in a strange land.
 Gutmann fell in love with Depression-era America, which he traveled by Greyhound Bus Line.
 He saw its cars, its rites and festival, its athletes, its women, its vibrant African American communities and its dynamic street life with European eyes."

 Awards

 Gutmann received a Guggenheim Fellowship in 1977.

 Legacy

 He created the John Gutmann Photography Fellowship Award, through the San Francisco Foundation.

 The full archive of Gutmann's work is located at the Center for Creative Photography (CCP) at the University of Arizona in Tucson, which also manages the copyright of his work.

+In his obituary, SFGate remembered him as a "leading photojournalist of the Depression era, a painter and an art instructor at San Francisco State University."
+His wife Gerry, who was also a painter, died before he did.
+Guttmann requested at his death that no service be held and that instead memorial donations be collected to benefit the John Guttmann fund (which is managed by the San Francisco Foundation).